Golemancer-Ctrl/wc-refactor-01/README.md

 ## Usage

 To use the Horiseon website, simply go to [insert link].

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:

 ![Horiseon seeks to provide a pleasant user experience.
 The Horiseon webpage features a navigation bar and displays information through two primary articles separated into three sections each.
 There is additional information in the footer.](./assets/images/Horiseon.png)